Neuropsychiatric systemic lupus erythematosus: Diagnosis

-For diagnosis of NPSLE, it must be determined whether neuropsychiatric symptoms are indeed caused by SLE, whether they constitute a separate comorbid condition, or whether they are an adverse effect of disease treatment.
-In addition, onset of neuropsychiatric symptoms may happen prior to the diagnosis of lupus.
+For the diagnosis of NPSLE, it is crucial to ascertain whether neuropsychiatric symptoms are indeed a consequence of SLE itself, whether they constitute a distinct comorbid condition, or whether they are a side effect of disease SLE treatment.
+Furthermore, the onset of neuropsychiatric symptoms may precede the diagnosis of SLE.
 Due to the lack of uniform diagnostic standards, statistics about NPSLE vary widely.

-Tests which aid in diagnosis include MRI, electrophysiological studies, psychiatric evaluation, and autoantibody tests.
+Diagnostic testing modalities that may aid in diagnosis include MRI, electrophysiological studies, psychiatric evaluation, and autoantibody tests.

 Treatment

-Management of neuropsychiatric lupus is similar to the management of neuropsychiatric disease in patients without lupus.
-Treatment depends on the underlying causes of a patient’s disease, and may include immunosuppressants, anticoagulants, and symptomatic therapy.
+Management of NPSLE is similar to the management of neuropsychiatric illness in patients without lupus.
+Treatment depends on the underlying causes of a patient’s symptoms, and may include immunosuppressants, anticoagulants, and symptomatic therapy.